 Whether male or female, adult Basset Hounds stand at no more than 14 inches tall.
-They have a sturdy, heavy frame, and so can weigh up to 75 lbs (adult males) or 65 lbs (adult females).
+They have a sturdy, heavy frame.
+And they can weigh up to 75 lbs (adult males) or 65 lbs (adult females).
 This means that this breed will not move too quickly.
-Basset Hounds don’t need sprinting exercise and though they might enjoy a game of fetch, they probably won’t play for too long.
-The low-key energy levels of the Basset Hound make this dog breed a top choice for individuals and families that don’t have the time and energy for high-energy dog breeds that need a lot of outdoor play time.
+Basset Hounds don’t need sprinting exercise.
+And though they might enjoy a game of fetch, they probably won’t play for too long.
+The low-key energy levels of the Basset Hound make this dog breed a top choice for individuals and families.
+If you don’t have the time and energy for high-energy dog breeds that need a lot of outdoor play time, consider a Basset Hound.

 But just because the Basset Hound tends to be slow and thoughtful doesn’t mean he’s apathetic.
 Basset Hounds are very strong and determined.
 Basset Hounds love to sniff around and collect valuable information about their surroundings especially during their outings.
 If your Basset Hound picks up an interesting scent, be prepared, he might not stop until he locates the source!

 Out of all the “hound” dogs, the Basset Hound is the most patient and mild-mannered at home.
 But if you’re out on the trail, then watch out!
 If this breed picks up an interesting scent, it will not be deterred from its investigation!